connervieira/Optic/README.md

 ### Customizable

 Optic allows the user to customize both the Optic interface itself, as well as certain Predator configuration values to match their needs, all from the web interface.

+### Reversable

+While Optic provides a graphical interface for Predator's dashcam functionality, it does not lock out or otherwise inhibit the ability to use Predator from the command line, as you normally would.
+In fact, it's even possible to start Predator from the command line for debugging purposes, then control it from the Optic web interface.